m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 ![](https://assets.omscs.io/C46BDD52-2F95-4EB4-8FA3-D10C244CF546.png)

 First we check if the lock is busy.
 Importantly, this check is performed against the cached value.
-As long as the lock is busy, we will stay in the while loop, and we won’t need to evaluate the second part of the predicate.
+As long as the lock is busy, we will stay in the while loop, and we won't need to evaluate the second part of the predicate.
 Only when the lock becomes free - when `lock == busy` evaluates to false - do actually execute the atomic.

 This spinlock is referred to as the **test-and-test-and-set spinlock**.
 It is also called a spin-on-read or spin-on-cached-value spinlock.